-- Trough slow releases can reduce dosage and dose frequency
+- Trough slow releases it can potentially reduce dosage and dose frequency

 What makes Intervene Herbal so successful is it’s nano colloidal properties.
-It enables this organic substance, which was developed using the Quantum Angstrom Technology (QAT), to penetrate to the intracellular active site of action.
-Hence it takes the herbal formulas right out of the normal format making it extremely effective.
+It may enable this organic substance, which was developed using the Quantum Angstrom Technology (QAT), to penetrate to the intracellular active site of action.
+Hence it could potentially take the herbal formulas right out of the normal format making it extremely effective.

 Background of nanomedicine.